CloudSentrySystems/Documentation/Team_Documents/Project_Guidelines.md

 General slide deck guidelines:

-- The presentation slides must use the aesthetic formatting of the [template slide deck](https://docs.google.com/presentation/d/1iv8uB6H0P49RN9IF6cYA5lpfiuL4WBGQqcbEu6Q4JAA/edit?usp=sharing).
+* The presentation slides must use the aesthetic formatting of the template slide deck.

-  - Remember to create your own copy of the template and do not edit the template itself.
+* Remember to create your own copy of the template and do not edit the template itself.

-- Ensure your timing is no more than 20 minutes long, including some time at the end for questions.
+* Ensure your timing is no more than 25 minutes long, including some time at the end for questions.

-- Present from the final product, deployed site, or official documentation that you produce.
+* Present from the final product, deployed site, or official documentation that you produce.

-- Each member should introduce themselves with their personal pitch.
+* Each member should introduce themselves with their personal pitch.

-  - The "About Us" page provides a great backdrop for this portion of the presentation.
+* The "About Us" page provides a great backdrop for this portion of the presentation.

 Each member of the team must have a speaking part.
-It is okay to use presenter notes/outlines but remember to avoid reading notes verbatim and to present naturally as if speaking to a friend.
+It is okay to use presenter notes/outlines but remember to avoid reading notes verbatim and to present naturally as if speaking to a colleague.

 The appropriate dress code is business casual - not too formal and not too casual.

 Be cognizant of the environment you're presenting from.
-A clean backdrop, good lighting, and quality mic and webcam go a long ways.
+A clean backdrop, good lighting, and quality mic and webcam go a long way.

 In addition to the scheduled practice session, the team is encouraged to continue to practice on their own.
 Keep track of the time and adjust accordingly.
 Practice transitioning speaking segments.

 Speak clearly and do not use slang or profanity.
 Take it seriously and be professional.

+Tip: Slides should be composed of talking points, not lines to be read verbatim!
+Avoid the "teleprompter" effect and aim for a natural, extemporaneous presentation on demo day.

 ## Grading